lve-org/lve/repository/reliability/timestamps/openai--gpt-35-turbo/README.md

-### ChatGPT does not always reliable produce timestamps in a simple given format.
+### ChatGPT does not always reliably produce timestamps in a simple given format.

 **Description**: `The model does not reliably return timestamps in the correct format.`